A multiphase Cahn-Hilliard system with mobilities and the numerical simulation of dewetting: Formal matched asymptotic expansions

 We adopt the same convention for any generic \emph{outer function} $F(u_k)$ or \emph{inner function} $F(U_k)$:

-{\it Flux matching condition between inner and outer equations:}~\\ Instead of using the matching conditions directly between the first equations of the inner and outer systems, it is more convenient to perform the matching on the flux
+{\it Flux matching condition between inner and outer equations:}~\\ Instead of using the matching conditions directly between the first equations of the inner and outer systems, it is more convenient to do the matching for the flux